integrateddataservice/test_repository/README.md

 ## Test Artifactory
  - [ ] set up pip and conda to install from Artifactory
  - [ ] install a package using pip and conda
- - [ ] use curl command to upload artifact
+ - [ ] use curl command to upload artifact (will obviously not work)

 ## Test GitHub
  - [x] create a repository in GitHub